skip to content

-Dr Kaser trained in psychiatry in Istanbul and in Cambridge.
-He specialises in general adult psychiatry and liaison psychiatry.
-He did an MPhil in Translational Medicine and a PhD at the University of Cambridge where he also has worked as NIHR clinical lecturer.
+Dr Kaser completed his psychiatric training in Istanbul and Cambridge, specialising in general adult psychiatry and liaison psychiatry.
+He holds an MPhil in Translational Medicine and a PhD from the University of Cambridge, where he has also worked as an NIHR Clinical Lecturer.

-Currently, Dr Kaser is the Mental Health Specialty Lead for East of England at the NIHR Regional Research Delivery Network.
+He currently serves as the Mental Health Speciality Lead for the East of England within the NIHR Regional Research Delivery Network.

-Dr Kaser is a bye-fellow and professional advisor to tutors at Emmanuel College, Cambridge where he teaches 2nd year medical students.
-He regularly teaches clinical medical students and keen to offer supervision for any SSC projects.
-He is a member of the Occupational Psychiatry Special Interest Group executive committee and a member of the Wellbeing Committee at the Royal College of Psychiatrists.
+In addition to his clinical and research roles, Dr Kaser is a Fellow and Professional Advisor to Tutors at Emmanuel College, Cambridge, where he teaches second-year medical students.
+He also regularly teaches clinical medical students and welcomes supervision of Student Selected Component (SSC) projects.
+He is a member of the Occupational Psychiatry Special Interest Group Executive Committee and the Wellbeing Committee at the Royal College of Psychiatrists.

 Publications